WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 The greatest difference in temperatures between the last two iterations was: 0.00142546
 ```

-> ## Exercise 4
+> ### Exercise "Basic.4"
-> Make `rows`, `cols`, `nout`, `iout`, `jout`, `tolerance` configurable variables, and
+> Make `rows`, `cols`, `nout`, `iout`, `jout`, `tolerance` configurable variables, and test the code simulating
-> test the code simulating different configurations.
-What can you conclude about the performance of the
+> different configurations.
+What can you conclude about the performance of the code.
-> code.

 ## Timing the execution of code in Chapel

-The code generated after Exercise 4 is the basic implementation of our simulation.
-We will be using it
+The code generated after Exercise "Basic.4" is the full implementation of our simulation.
+We will be using it as a
-as a benchmark, to see how much we can improve the performance when introducing the parallel programming
-features of the language in the following lessons.
+benchmark, to see how much we can improve the performance with Chapel's parallel programming features in the following
+lessons.

 But first, we need a quantitative way to measure the performance of our code.
 Maybe the easiest way to do
 it, is to see how much it takes to finish a simulation.
 The UNIX command `time` could be used to this